 FAQs - Bag Ban for Shoppers

-Why did the City ban single-use plastic carryout bags?
+Why did Seattle ban single-use plastic carryout bags?

 Lightweight plastic carryout bags are commonly found in litter and escape into our waterways where they remain as a pollutant forever.
 Fish and other marine animals commonly mistake pieces of plastic and bags for food.
 When plastics break down into smaller and smaller pieces, those microscopic particles may also be consumed by small animals in the oceans and enter the food chain.
 Because of plastic’s persistence in the environment, the City believes the use of throw-away plastic products should be minimized.